-When you purchase a kitchen knife, in addition to buying a tool, you also purchase the responsibility of taking care of it.
-No matter how good your knife is, over time it will go dull and will no longer be useful.
-A knife fulfilling its function is the best sign of affection and respect for the product you are cooking.
+When you buy a kitchen knife, in addition to buying a tool, you are also taking on the responsibility of its care.
+No matter how good your knife is, over time it will dull and will no longer be useful.
+Having a knife that fulfills its purpose, is the best way to show affection and respect to the products you are cooking.

 Every knife needs maintenance and care to fulfill its function.
-For this reason, next to the knife you can not miss a sharpening stone, a block or other support where to store it and a good cutting board.
+For this reason, along with the knife itself, you also cannot go without a sharpening stone, a block or other cutlery storage, and good cutting board.